 For more information:

-- Please note that the application deadline for January 2017 entry to the Double LLM has now passed.
-Applications for January 2018 are open from by the end of November 2016 and close on 1 August 2017.
+- Please note that the application deadline for January 2018 entry to the Double LLM has now passed.
+Applications for January 2019 are now open and close on 1 August 2018.

 Important note: To join the programme, applicants must allow enough time to meet both the academic and English language (if applicable) entry requirements and allow enough time to organise a visa (if applicable).